ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > TODO: Suggest mitigations for this.
 Perhaps the Aggregators need to keep track
 > of how many tasks in total they are opted in to?

-The HKDF {{!RFC5869}} extraction function is used to derive the task ID.
-An extractor is not required for security.
-In fact, a collision-resistant hash function would be sufficient for our application.
-The choice to use an extractor is conservative in that it allows the derived task ID to be treated as pseudorandom whenever the task configuration itself has high min-entropy from the perspective of the adversary.
-However, whether this is the case depends on the specific threat model.
-We note that, in the the threat model for the core DAP protocol, the task configuration is known to the attacker and thus has no entropy.

 # IANA Considerations